rogino/COSCNotes/COSC367/Week 06 Constraint Satisfaction Problems.md

 A network is arc consistent if all arcs are arc consistent.

+If an constraint has only one variable in its scope and every value in the domain satisfies the constraint, then the arc is **domain consistent**.

 If there is an arc that is not arc consistent, **remove values from $X$'s domain** to make it arc consistent.

 Example: